-Air Ventilation Effectiveness for Advanced Disease Patients
+Air Ventilation Effectiveness for Patients with Advanced Diseases: Health and Safety Considerations

 The appraisal of evidence from different sources is a necessary part of the evidence-based healthcare delivery process.
 It improves the reliability and trustworthiness of the sources and serves as a valuable tool in the process of improvement of clinical practice.
 The following case study aims at gathering, appraising, and ranking the evidence of the effectiveness of air ventilation for reducing the rate or shortness of breath among the patients with advanced disease.